0xReki/0xreki.github.io/_posts/2021/2021-06-10-a-look-at-doman-mahjong-in-final-fantasy-xiv-online.md

   That's more than 2 years now!
   From what I have seen, at least is the West, it had a very rocky path to being an accepted addition to the game.
 ---
-*This post was originally published in 2019 and was refreshed and updated with current information.*
+*This post was originally published on 2019-07-14 and was refreshed and updated with current information.*

 Since January 2019, Doman Mahjong is a one of the Games you can play in the Gold Saucer in Final Fantasy XIV.[^patch-4-5] That's more than 2 years now!